mattiasw/ExifReader/README.md

 written using ES2015+, you can also import the ES module directly from your own ES2015+ project.

+The included bundle has all functionality built in, but you can easily make a custom build that suits your project's needs.
+See below for instructions.
+NOTE:
+This functionality is in beta.
+Please file an issue if there are any problems.

 **Notes for exif-js users**

 If you come here from the popular but now dead exif-js package, please let me